 I was teaching childbirth classes privately at a local free-standing birthing center with another Lamaze certified educator and several Bradley educators, worked at the birthing center and had the best teaching expereince of my career there.
 I was able to work with families through their pregnancy, teach their classes, help them through birth and breastfeeding and see them when they came back for their post partum check.
 I was able to see the "big picture" in a way that was not possible working in a hospital setting.
 I continued to promote mom choices by teaching VBAC classes, sibling classes and breastfeeding classes along with Lamaze classes.

 My next venture into advocacy was to develop women's health and childbirth education at a local women's and children's hospital that encouraged moms to birth their way after the birthing center closed.
 I worked labor and delivery and loved the birthing room deliveries where we had physicians who promoted choice.
 The childbirth education was developed using Lamaze standards and we employed a variety of wonderful educators who were all certified by Lamaze, ICEA or other recognized organizations.
 During this time I became an IBCLC and started the first outpatient lactation clinic in San Antonio.
 After 10 years of running this fabulous nationally recognized program, this innovative little hospital was closed during a merger with another large hospital system in San Antonio.
-We were no longer encouraged or even allowed to teach evidence-based information about medical interventions and "Lamaze" became a dirty word.
-I struggled with this for a time and finally consulted with Elisabeth Bing (the founder of Lamaze) whom I had met several times over the years of involvement with Lamaze International and she told me to "follow my heart".
-I resigned from the hospital and worked for the next 16 years in the medical insurance industry in maternity education and "nurse line" consumer education programs.
-I maintained a small private practice doing private in-home Lamaze classes and also taught childbirth and breastfeeding classes for a local hospital for several years while working part-time as a hospital lactation consultant.
+I chose to go into private practice offering Lamaze and breastfeeding classes and assistance to couples who wanted additional options.
+I have continued this practice and love providing options that are taylored to the needs of the pregnant person and their family.

-Now that I am officially retired, I have the time to advocate for moms and to teach true evidence-based childbirth education again.
+Now that I am officially retired, I have the time to advocate for moms and to continue to teach true evidence-based childbirth education.
 I have been a strong believer of true informed consent for medical procedures throughout my career as a registered nurse and educator.
 These are such important decisions you are making for your self and your baby that will impact many things including your self esteem and confidence, your relationship with your baby and partner, your breastfeeding experience, and possibly even your health and your life.
-It is important that you know both the pros and the cons of each decision you make about medical interventions (not just what the care provider or hospital wants you to know or the anesthesiology department wants you to know).
+It is important that you know both the pros and the cons of each decision you make about medical interventions.
 Know the risks as well as the benefits and make an educated decision that is right for you.
 I am not saying that non-medicated birth is right for every woman.
 I am saying that every woman must make the decisions knowing what she is dealing with and how to adjust and minimize any risks if you choose to have the intervention.
 Labor and birth often bring surprises, so it is important to be prepared for all of the possibilities and have a "plan B".

 The classes, consultations, and concierge services that I offer are designed to help you get the information you need to make educated decisions and prepare for birth your way in any birth setting you choose.
 The blog is provided to allow you to share ideas, ask questions and for me to provide evidence based information that may help you in making these decisions.
 I may even invite guest bloggers to discuss topics of interest.
-The store will offer pregnancy and baby related items such as handmade baby announcements, cards and maybe even scrapbooks (my other passion) and special wooden cradles and toy boxes made to order by my son, Dustin.
+The store will offer a convenient way to register and pay for your chosen classes, as well as pregnancy and baby related items.

 So, explore the website and learn more about what I will be offering.
-Above all, remember that you only get to experience the birth of this baby once, so let us help you birth your way in San Antonio!
+Above all, remember that you only get to experience the birth of this baby once, so let us help you birth your way in the Cape Fear area of North Carolina!